April 16, 2013 / How To

 • Drill all holes using the same size drill bit as the wire you will be using for riveting

-• Check out our blog with jeweler’s resources for a conversion table
+• Check out our blog with jeweler’s charts for a conversion table

 • You want the wire to be snug in the hole